Elizabeth Floyd, Ph.D.

 B.S., Univesity of Alabama at Birmingham, Birmingham, AL, 1977, Nursing

 Dr. Floyd has a general interest in protein turnover mediated by the ubiquitin-proteasome system.
-In particular, she is interested in understanding how the ubiquitin-proteasome pathway affects the activity of nuclear proteins such as transcription factors.
-Her research is currently focused on how ubiquitin and ubiquitin-like modifications regulate the activity of the peroxisome proliferator-activated receptor gamma (PPARg), a nuclear hormone receptor required for the formation of adipocytes.
+In particular, she is interested in understanding how the ubiquitin-proteasome pathway affects adipose tissue biology.
+Her research is currently focused on how ubiquitin and ubiquitin-like modifications regulate the activity of the peroxisome proliferator-activated receptor gamma (PPARgamma), a nuclear hormone receptor required for the formation of adipocytes.

 Kilroy SG, Kirk-Ballard H, Carter LE, Floyd ZE.
 The ubiquitin ligase Siah2 regulates PPARgamma activity in adipocytes.
 Endocrinology 2012; 153 (3): 1206-1218.
 PMCID: PMC3281538.

 Floyd ZE and Stephens JM.
 Controlling a master switch of adipocyte development and insulin sensitivity: Covalent modification of PPARgamma.
 Biochem Biophys Acta 2012; 1822: 1090-1095.
 PMCID: PMC3355475